Boiler explosion ignites Hermiston food plant. Injuries reported

 When it’s operating at full capacity, the plant employs up to 400 people, said Hermiston City Manager Byron Smith.
 It is one of the top employers in the Hermiston and Boardman areas.

-The fire shut down Highway 207 from the Space Age Truck Stop near Interstate 84, exit 182, to Feedville Road, the sheriff’s office said in a news release.
+The fire shut down State Route 207 from the Space Age Truck Stop near Interstate 84, exit 182, to Feedville Road, the sheriff’s office said in a news release.

 The plant is about 35 miles south of Tri-Cities.